cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

 ---
 Joe Leo joins Charles Max Wood on this week's My Ruby Story.
 Joe is the Founder and CEO of the agile software consultancy, Def Method.
 He shares his journey as a developer.
 Joe was tutored by his uncle and learned how to code in Basic on a command line.
 He wanted to be in the music industry and liked math.

+Joe is currently working on holistic product development and is delving into areas such as what makes a good product manager and what makes a good product design.

 **Host:** Charles Max Wood

 **Joined by Special Guest:** Joe Leo